PoisonAlien/trackplot/README.md

 ## Installation

 `trackplot.R` is a standalone R script and requires no installation.
 Just source it and you're good to go!
-See below for [dependencies](https://github.com/PoisonAlien/trackplot#dependencies).

 ```r
 source("https://github.com/PoisonAlien/trackplot/blob/master/R/trackplot.R?raw=true")